The git add command for beginners

 git commit -am "new commit"

-Unfortunately, this approach does have limitations.
-While it will add updated and deleted files to the index before a commit, it will ignore any newly created files.
+Unfortunately, this approach has limitations.
+While it adds updated and deleted files to the index before a commit, it ignores any newly created files.

 Git GUI tool